NOAA-PSL/graph-ufs/prototypes/ocn_only/README.md

 train.py: The training script
 inference.py: The inference script

-# Disclaimer
+# Preprocessing
-The preprocessing script is not wired until now.
-This needs some modifications to adapt to the new design.
+To submit preprocessing, use

+python preprocess.py --prototype R1

+Note that although the preproocess script accepts another argument, dt, but this is more of a requirement for training, not preprocessor.

 # Train
 To train, simply use, for e.g.: